 NBN Atlas Isle of Man

 NBN Atlas Isle of Man is supported by the Manx Biological Recording Partnership, a wildlife conservation partnership of organisations and individuals focused on collating terrestrial and marine Manx data, led jointly by Manx National Heritage, the Department of Environment, Food and Agriculture, Isle of Man Government and the Manx Wildlife Trust.
-Much of our data comes from surveys carried out by the lead organisations but also includes records from individual wildlife recorders and several specialist groups including Manx Bat Group, Isle of Man Fungus Group, Manx Basking Shark Watch and Manx Bird Atlas (non-avian records).
-The Isle of Man is a UK Crown Dependency and was the first all-island UNESCO Biosphere Reserve.
+Much of our data comes from surveys carried out by the lead organisations but also includes records from individual wildlife recorders and several specialist groups listed below.

 Manx Biological Recording Partners